-Boundary protection: Limit the further erosion of the Town's land area, real property tax base, or population, by annexation especially when the principal reason for property annexation is to receive urban utility services of water and sanitary sewer.
+Boundary protection: Limit the further erosion of the Town's land area, real property tax base, or population, from annexation.

 Objective 1-1: Encourage development of areas adjacent to the City of La Crosse.

 Objective 1-2: Encourage cooperative efforts between Shelby and neighboring municipalities to explore opportunities for shared services.